SomeWeekendReading/someweekendreading.github.io/_posts/2023-05-10-physics-formal.md

 commentsClosed: true
 ---

-You know how world political, business, and financial leaders fetishize suits?
+You know how world political, business, and financial leaders fetishize suits for men?
 Physicists do not do that.